lolamtisch/KissAnimeList/README.md

 Google is used to find the Anime.
 Because it has so many domains (.com .en .de ....) it will ask you to allow that Domain.

 Prototype 1
-Has some more Features at the moment (automatically set as completed ...)

 Prototype 2 (Recommended)
-Faster and Reliable